JCkang23/iFood/README.md

 ### Challenges encountered

 - Difficulties in implementing an automated suggestions/tips array for feedback about the best meal selection - Time constraint
-- Difficulties in requestion an external API to access various food data
+- Difficulties in making a request to an external API to access various food data

 ## License